Kate Couch/ The Broadside

 - Water Bottles

 This way takes a little bit more open-mindedness to jump into.
-However, if you can successfully make this switch you are doing more than most people are.
 Things like shampoo and conditioner bottles make large plastic waste.
-Though it is very tempting to just buy new things, the biggest impact is going to be using up what you have and reusing it.
-We’re so focused on recycling that we forget the first R in the three Rs- reuse.
-You also don’t want to throw out things before you have used every drop, things like a toothpaste key will help you get every ounce out of your lotion bottles and toothpaste.
+Though it is very tempting to just buy new things, the biggest impact is going to be using up what one already has and reusing it.
+Everyone is so focused on recycling that they the first R in the three Rs- reuse.
+It isn’t advisable to throw out things before every drop has been used, things like a toothpaste key will help get every ounce out of lotion bottles and toothpaste.

-When looking for refills or reusable containers try the company Public Goods.
+When looking for refills or reusable containers one reliable company is Public Goods.
 They have reusable containers for sale as well as refills for all the items that have been listed above.
-You could even buy the refills and put them in your current containers.
+The refills can even be put in current containers.
 They have everything from dish soap to shampoo.
-If this company doesn’t interest you there are lots of others and you could always go to Amazon.
+If this company isn’t of interest, there are lots of others such as ones on Amazon.

-Making the switch to a lower carbon footprint can be difficult but there are lots of little things that you can do overtime that will add up.
+Making the switch to a lower carbon footprint can be difficult but there are lots of little things that one can do overtime that will add up.
 Making even one switch a month will make a huge difference.
-By asking your friend to carpool to an event, choosing to take your bike, or not using paper towels, all the little things will add up.
-Hopefully, our generation and others will make a huge impact for the better on our environment.
+By asking a friend to carpool to an event, choosing to ride a bike, or not using paper towels, all the little things will add up.
+Hopefully, the current generation will make a huge impact for the betterment of the environment.